Battle of Alba de Tormes: Background

-On 24 November, Kellermann massed 16,000 French troops on the Duero near Valdestillas.
+On 24 November, Kellermann amassed 16,000 French troops on the Duero near Valdestillas.
 Badly outnumbered, the French prepared to defend themselves.
 But on this day the Army of the Left received news of the Ocaña disaster.
 Understanding that this dire event meant that the French could spare plenty of soldiers to track down his army, Del Parque bolted to the south, intending to shelter in the mountains of central Spain.
 On 25 November, Del Parque slipped away so suddenly that Kellermann did not even begin his pursuit until the next day.
 For two days, the French were unable to catch up with their adversaries.
 But on the afternoon of 28 November, their light cavalry found the Army of the Left camped at Alba de Tormes.

 Battle

 Believing that he was out of Kellermann's reach, Del Parque grew careless.
 He allowed his army to camp in a bad position astride the Tormes River.
 The divisions of Ballesteros and Castrofuerte bivouacked on the east bank while the divisions of Anglona, La Carrera, Losada, and Belveder were in the town and on the west bank.
-Since the cavalry pickets were posted too close the camp, they did not give adequate warning of the arrival of the French.
+Since the cavalry pickets were posted too close to the camp, they did not give adequate warning of the arrival of the French.
 Riding with his light cavalry advance guard, Kellermann determined to attack at once.
 He feared that if he waited for Marchand's infantry, the Spanish would have time to establish a defensive line behind the Tormes.
 The decision meant that unsupported French cavalry would be attacking a much larger force of Spanish cavalry, infantry, and artillery.

-The reinforced VI Corps included Marchand's 1st Division, General of Division Maurice Mathieu's 2nd Division, General of Brigade Jean Baptiste Lorcet's light cavalry brigade, and Kellermann's dragoon division.
+The reinforced VI Corps included Marchand's 1st Division, General Maurice Mathieu's 2nd Division, General Jean Baptiste Lorcet's light cavalry brigade, and Kellermann's dragoon division.
 The 1st Division included three battalions each of 6th Light Infantry Regiment, and the 39th, 69th and 76th Line Infantry Regiments.
 The 2nd Division counted three battalions each of 25th Light, 27th Line, and 59th Line, plus one battalion of the 50th Line.
 Lorcet's corps cavalry comprised four squadrons each of the 3rd Hussar and 15th Chasseurs à Cheval Regiments.
 The dragoon division was made up of the 3rd, 6th, 10th, 11th, 15th, and 25th Dragoon Regiments.
 Kellerman had no more than 3,000 cavalry and 12 guns immediately available.
-This authority omitted the 6th and 11th Dragoons, listed Lorcet as leading only the 3rd Hussars and 15th Chasseurs, and stated that the other four dragoon regiments were part of Kellermann's division.
-This source listed Kellermann's division as consisting of the 3rd, 6th, 10th, and 11th Dragoons, and the 15th and 25th Dragoons as part of Lorcet's command.
+(Smith omitted the 6th and 11th Dragoons, listed Lorcet as leading only the 3rd Hussars and 15th Chasseurs, and stated that the other four dragoon regiments were part of Kellermann's division, while Oman listed Kellermann's division as consisting of the 3rd, 6th, 10th, and 11th Dragoons, and the 15th and 25th Dragoons as part of Lorcet's command.)